#ForGraceWithLove: Grace Millane's family called her their 'sunshine', now the world is sharing the love

 "She did not deserve to be murdered in such a barbaric way on her OE year."

-In a final act of love and solidarity, social media users around the world have started a movement, sharing photos of sunshines to honour Grace's memory.
+In an act of love and solidarity, social media users around the world have started a movement, sharing photos of sunshines to honour Grace's memory.

-Several tweets with images of sunrises and sunsets have been shared over the last few hours in honour of the British backpacker.
+Several tweets with images of sunrises and sunsets have been shared over the past few hours in honour of the British backpacker.

 Grace Millane's killer was yesterday found guilty of her murder.